krobus00/OneSignal-Nextjs-Sample/README.md

 Configuring Custom Code integration

 Note that I'm using `[http://localhost:3000](http://localhost:3000)` for my site URL because my dev server serves the site there.
 Once you're ready to deploy your site, you would change this URL to point to your domain.
-You'll also want to double check that you enable the *Local Testing* option which will allow the integration to work in a development environment.
+You'll also want to double-check that you enable the *Local Testing* option, allowing the integration to work in a development environment.

 Click the **Save** to complete the application**.**

 ![Integrating%20OneSignal%20into%20a%20Next%20JS%20App%2045906aacd7944a6aa7c1fa0d821e3456/Screen_Shot_2021-05-19_at_11.20.31_AM.png](Integrating%20OneSignal%20into%20a%20Next%20JS%20App%2045906aacd7944a6aa7c1fa0d821e3456/Screen_Shot_2021-05-19_at_11.20.31_AM.png)

-Final page of app creation process reveals `appId` in second script.
+The final page of the app creation process reveals `appId` in the second script.

 Copy the content of the second script.

 ## Initialize the OneSignal SDK Part 2

-Paste the content inside the callback being passed to `useEffect` in `utils/useOneSignal.js`.
+Paste the content inside the callback passed to `useEffect` in `utils/useOneSignal.js`.

 ```diff
 ---